Truck Driver Registration

 • This includes completing an application form with the state Department of Motor Vehicles, passing a medical exam and background check, and obtaining a commercial driver's license (CDL).

-• To obtain a CDL, drivers must pass written tests on rules and regulations related to driving trucks on public roads as well as complete driving skills tests.
+• To obtain a CDL, drivers must pass written tests on rules and regulations for driving trucks on public roads and complete driving skills tests.

 • Drivers may also be required to take additional tests for hazardous materials or special endorsements.

-• Once the registration is completed, the driver must adhere to federal laws governing hours of service and comply with other safety regulations in order to remain legally registered.
+• Once the registration is completed, the driver must adhere to federal laws governing service hours and comply with other safety regulations to remain legally registered.

 • The driver must also apply for insurance coverage.